 - Power temporarily increases a single character's Endurance statistic by 10, with an extra two for every skill rank.
 The spell costs 20 points to casts.
 Experts increase the Endurance and Might of a character by an extra three for every skill rank, while Masters can increase the Endurance and Might of all characters in the party at once.

-- Power Cure restores hit points to all characters in your party at once for 10 points of healing plus an extra two for each skill rank.
+- Power Cure restores hit points to all characters in the party at once for 10 points of healing plus an extra two for each skill rank.
 Power Cure costs 30 points, and recovery is quite significant.
 Experts and Masters recover more quickly.

 - Create Food makes food, but only works if the party has less real food than the spell creates.
 For a cost of 20 spell points, the caster can create one day's worth of food plus the caster's Light magic skill divided by 10.
 Recovery time is moderate.
 Experts double the skill effect; Masters triple the skill effect.

-- Golden Touch converts a single item in your inventory into gold, with a worth equal to 40% of the item's actual value.
+- Golden Touch converts a single item in the inventory into gold, with a worth equal to 40% of the item's actual value.
 For every rank of Light magic skill, there is a better chance that this spell will succeed.
 Take care, for if the spell fails, the item is broken.
 The spell costs 25 points to cast, and recovery takes time.
 Experts will make a conversion worth 60% of the item's value; Masters will net a value of 80%.

 - Dispel Magic removes all helpful spells on all monsters in sight.
 This bit of trickery costs 30 spell points; recovery is moderate and mitigated somewhat by the caster's spell rank, though, as is typical, Experts and Masters recover faster.

 - Slow is cast for 35 spell points, and it will halve a monster's speed and double its recovery time.
 The effect lasts for one minute for each skill rank of Light magic.
 Experts and Masters recover more quickly.